Andrew George (politician)

-Andrew Henry George (born 2 December 1958) is a British Liberal Democrat politician.
-He was the Member of Parliament (MP) for the constituency of St Ives in Cornwall from 1997 to 2015, when he was defeated by the Conservatives' Derek Thomas.
-He was the Vice-Chairman of the All Party Parliamentary Housing and Planning Group in the 2010 parliament.
-He currently serves as a Cornwall Councillor for Ludgvan, Madron, Gulval and Heamoor, having been elected in the 2021 local elections.
+Andrew Henry George (born 2 December 1958) is an English Liberal Democrat politician.
+He has been Member of Parliament (MP) for St Ives in Cornwall since 2024, previously representing the constituency from 1997 to 2015, when he was defeated by the Conservatives' Derek Thomas.
+He was the vice-chairman of the All Party Parliamentary Housing and Planning Group in the 2010 parliament.
+George has served as a member of Cornwall Council for Ludgvan, Madron, Gulval and Heamoor, having been elected in the 2021 council election.